CognitiveScale/cortex-fabric-examples/HelloWorldDaemon/README.md

 ## Invoking the agent
 After deploying the agent and skills you can invoke the agent using the cortex cli.
 ```
-cortex agents invoke cortex/Hello_daemon_example input --payload '{"text":"This is a test"}'
+cortex agents invoke cortex/Hello_daemon_example input --params ‘{“payload”:{“text”:“This is a test”}}’
 ```

 You'll get a response with an `activationId` like below: